 Some days the work trickles.
-Today it poured.
-I sat down with Ceres, the multi-agent assistant I’m building for our raised-bed garden, as a mostly-empty repo: a few placeholders, some specs, and a database schema.
-By tonight it was transcribing voice notes, diagnosing plant photos, answering questions about what’s actually growing out back, and telling us which beds to water tomorrow.
-Forty-nine commits.
-Let me walk through how it came together.
+This weekend it poured.
+I sat down with Ceres, the multi-agent assistant I’m building for our raised-bed garden, when it was still a mostly empty repo: a few placeholders, some specs, and a database schema.
+By Saturday night it was transcribing voice notes, diagnosing plant photos, answering questions about what’s actually growing out back, and telling us which beds to water tomorrow.
+By Sunday, I had a roster of specialist agents wired to an orchestrator, a scheduled daily briefing, and live garden data on a dashboard in the app.
+All told it was 74 commits across the weekend: 51 on Saturday, 23 on Sunday.
+It uses the Anthropic API for the heavy tasks and delegates to local models like Qwen, Whisper, and YOLO where it makes sense.

 The day started unglamorously, which is usually how the good days start.
 I stood up the FastAPI backend shell with health and version endpoints, and wired in a pytest config so the services could actually be tested.